 Built in 1941 by Fred Symmes, the chapel was donated to the YMCA Camp Greenville and is open to the public on most days.
 It seats about 300 worshippers and is used for services for campers.

 It is a very popular place for weddings because of the stunning backdrop behind the altar, so it is booked most Saturdays.
 Worship services are held here on Sundays.
-The chapel also is closed for special events, so you might want to call ahead if you are going to be sure it is open because it is a bit of a drive.
+The chapel also is closed for special events, so you might want to call ahead to be sure it is open because it is a bit of a drive.